 Residential Student Complaint Process

-The Student Advocate Office encourages residential students to be familiar with the current policies and appeal processes of Liberty University.
-We understand that knowing all this information can seem overwhelming, which is why we recommend students first contact the Student Advocate Office with any questions or concerns.
+The College of Applied Studies and Academic Success (CASAS) encourages residential students to be familiar with the current policies and appeal processes of Liberty University.
+We understand that knowing all this information can seem overwhelming, which is why we recommend students first contact their Professional Advisor with any questions or concerns.
+The Student Advocate Office exists within CASAS’ Professional Advising Office to help students with official complaints.

 **Current students in the School of Law or LUCOM should seek assistance from the student support staff within these schools.**